Skip to content

 • How does artistic expression contain the wisdom of relational practices in ways that will maintain throughout time?

-Paicines Ranch Learning Center and the Kalliopeia Foundation generously donate facilitation, accommodations, meals, and all other expenses.
+Paicines Ranch Learning Center and the Kalliopeia Foundation generously supported all lodging, meals, facilitation and materials fees for the pilot cohort.

 Community Practice: Shadow Work

-This gathering investigates the relationship between radical personal responsibility, feminine power, histories of oppression, “Blackness,” and deliberate disorientation with our existing identity categories.
+This gathering investigated the relationship between radical personal responsibility, feminine power, histories of oppression, “Blackness,” and deliberate disorientation with our existing identity categories.

 “In Jungian psychology, “shadow self” describes the unconscious parts of the personality that our conscious ego doesn't want to identify in itself.
 Individuals and systems can suppress (“not identify”) with what provokes our fear.
 What provokes our fear can become a prejudice and/or bias.
 When prejudices are accompanied by power, an exertion upon resource distribution is often found.
 Remaking resource distribution systems without also integrating our shadows does not work in the long term.
 Shadow work helps us identify blindspots and short-sightedness that may be interfering with effective relating, both internally and externally.”